Hatteras Area Information

 Here is the basic information on accommodations available in the Hatteras area.
 All Motels are within a five minute drive of the dock except for the Buxton hotels, which are 15 minutes away.
 All have rates that vary throughout the season.
 Several have efficiency rooms with several sleeping quarters.
 They are presented in no particular order or recommendation.

-Sea Gull Motel (252) 986.2550 Rebuilt half as big after Isabel, Oceanside in Hatteras
+Sea Gull Motel (252) 986.2550 Rebuilt half as big after Isabel, Oceanside in Hatteras,

 Hatteras Cabanas (800) 338.4775 Little Beachboxes on stilts - Oceanside in the Village

-Seaside Inn (252) 986.2700 In the Village, old style hotel but completely rebuilt in 06.
-Good rates on rooms in 07.
+Atlantic Inn (252) 986.2700 In the Village, old style hotel but completely rebuilt in 06.

-Hatteras Landing Marina (800) 551-8478 Rooms above the Landing Marina shops.
-Nice - $$
+Hatteras Landing Marina (800) 551-8478 Apts above the Landing Marina shops.
+Many can sleep several persons in separate rooms - Nice but $$

 Villas @ Hatteras Landing (800)-527-2903 The Holiday Inn Express went Condo.
-Rent through Midgett realty.
-Right next to the marina. $$
+Rent through Midgett realty. $$

 Hatteras Sands Camping Resort (252) 986.2422 Campground - tents, motor homes, rental cabins close to boat with all the amenities.